 The article didn’t explain why RAID 0 is risky.
 Can you explain it to me?

-Rick’s answer: Charlie, RAID 0 is risky (in relative terms) because if one drive goes out all the data stored on the drives in the array is lost.
+Rick’s answer: Charlie, RAID 0 is risky (in relative terms) because if one drive goes out all the data stored in the array effectively becomes useless.

 In a nutshell, RAID 0 with two drives effectively doubles the risk of data loss because you now have two drives that could potentially fail instead of just one.